penguinboy/Super-SMTP-Server/README.md

 # Super-Smtp-Server

 ## Overview
-Super-Smtp Server is a tiny SMTP server that is designed to allow developers to quickly check the mail sending functions of their application are working.
+Super-Smtp-Server is a tiny SMTP server that is designed to allow developers to quickly check the mail sending functions of their application are working.

 ### Features
 - Simple GUI